Minor in Economics

 Business majors who are considering minoring in Economics should not take ECO 3202: Applied Macroeconomics.
 Instead, take ECO 3203: Intermediate Macroeconomics.
 It will substitute for Applied Macro, and is also one of the courses required for the minor.
 However, Applied Macro does not satisfy the requirement for Intermediate Macro.

-To declare a minor Economics, you must have completed 60 credits, have at least a 2.0 GPA, and have passed or waived the CLAST exam.
+To declare a minor Economics, you must have completed 60 credits and have at least a 2.0 GPA.
 If you meet these requirements, you may declare a minor in Economics by filling out a declaration available in the Department of Economics, DM-316.